jackfranklin/doccy/README.md

 **Returns:** a number
 ```

+If you'd like a full example, the [Doccy documentation](https://github.com/jackfranklin/doccy/tree/master/docs) is generated from Doccy itself.

 ### CLI Globbing

 Rather than specify each file individually, the more common use of Doccy's small CLI tool is to pass in a glob: